Russia's Lavrov meets Lula as Brazil, US trade barbs on Ukraine war

 Lula is fresh off a trip to China and the United Arab Emirates, during which he raised eyebrows in the West by accusing the United States of "encouraging the war" in Ukraine.

-He also said the United States and Europe "need to start talking about peace," and that Kyiv shares the blame for the conflict.
+He also said the United States and Europe "need to start talking about peace," and that Kyiv shares the blame for the conflict, which began in February 2022 when Russian forces poured into Ukraine in an attempt to overthrow the democratically elected government and annex swaths of the pro-Western country.

+His remarks echoed a line frequently used by Moscow and Beijing, which blame the West for the war.

 Sergei Lavrov, Russia's top diplomat, thanked Lula on Monday for his offer to mediate peace talks on the 14-month war.